bbntpl/simple-things-yet-admin/README.md

-# Blog-V1 Frontend Author
+# Simple Things Yet Admin (My Personal Blog)

-The Blog-V1 Frontend Author is a React-based web application designed to provide an intuitive and user-friendly interface for the blog author to manage his/her and interact with his readers through comments/replies.
+STY Admin is a React-based web application designed to provide an intuitive, minimal and user-friendly interface for the blog author to manage his/her blogs and interact with his viewers through comments/replies.

 ## Features
 - User authentication and authorization for the only author